RafaelLopesPinheiro/inventory-management/README.md

     MAPE (Mean Absolute Percentage Error)

-Additionally, SHAP values were used to interpret feature contributions for tree-based models.
+Cross-validation is used to validate model robustness.
+Visualizations of prediction and SHAP plots help explain the models' behavior.

-📊 Results
+4. Model Performance Results
-Model	CV RMSE	Test RMSE	MAE	MAPE (%)
+Model	Cross-validated RMSE	RMSE	MAE	MAPE
 Random Forest	2.75	2.93	2.28	51.14
 XGBoost	3.02	3.19	2.43	53.44
 Gradient Boosting	2.93	3.02	2.31	51.76
 Support Vector	2.76	3.04	2.35	52.93
 Linear Regression	2.88	3.02	2.27	53.36
-🏆 Best Performing Model

-    Random Forest had the lowest RMSE and MAE overall, making it the most accurate model in this experiment.

-🔍 Interpretability with SHAP
+LSTM	2.97	2.95	2.17	49.79

-SHAP plots were generated for tree-based models (Random Forest, XGBoost, and Gradient Boosting).
-These visualizations highlighted the most influential features on model predictions, enhancing transparency and trust in model behavior.
+SHAP summary plots were generated for all tree-based models to interpret the impact of each feature on the model's predictions.

-Example:
-(Assumes plot is generated and saved correctly)
-✅ Conclusion & Next Steps
+5. Conclusion and Next Steps

-This project demonstrates the feasibility and value of using machine learning models for sales demand forecasting.
-Among all tested models, Random Forest showed the best balance between performance and interpretability.
+This project highlights how different machine learning models perform on demand forecasting tasks in the food industry.
+Random Forest and Gradient Boosting provided the best performance, balancing prediction accuracy and interpretability.
+The modular architecture allows easy testing of new models.
-🚀 Future Improvements

-    Add seasonal decomposition or exogenous variables (e.g., holidays, weather).

-    Explore deep learning approaches like LSTM for temporal dependencies.

-    Implement automated retraining pipelines for production use.

-    Compare results using probabilistic forecasting models (e.g., Prophet, NGBoost).
+5.1 Next Steps:

+    Fine-tune and evaluate the LSTM model further.

+    Explore multi-output forecasting (predict multiple pizzas at once).

+    Integrate weather, promotions, and holiday data for richer context.

+    Deploy the best model in a real-time prediction API.